rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 * Python source text

-Please don't put files on download services that one has to register for or can't get to by issuing curl or wget.
+Please don't put files on download services that one has to register for or can't get to by issuing a simple `curl` or `wget`.
 If you can't attach it to the issue, or create a github gist, then the code you are sending is too large.

 Also try to narrow the bug.
 See below.

 ## What to send (additional helpful information)

 Some kind folks also give the invocation they used and the output which usually includes an error message produced.
 This is helpful.
-I can figure out what OS you are running this on and what version of *uncomplye6* was used.
+From this, I can figure out what OS you are running this on and what version of *uncomplye6* was used.
 Therefore, if you don't provide the input command and the output from that, please give:

 * _uncompyle6_ version used
 * OS that you used this on